SaiSandeep0115/Automated-Candidate-Assessment-System-using-Image-and-Text-Analysis/README.md

 - **Sentiment Analysis**

 ## Abstract
 This project focuses on building an **Automated Candidate Assessment System** that evaluates candidates during an interview using a combination of **Computer Vision (CV)**, **Natural Language Processing (NLP)**, and **Large Language Models (LLMs)**.
 The system assesses the candidate's **confidence level** through facial expression analysis, evaluates their **answer performance** by comparing responses to predefined answers, and dynamically adjusts the interview questions based on their performance.
-The goal is to provide a comprehensive and adaptive chatbot to evaluate and accordingly, proceed for the further assessment.
+The goal is to provide a comprehensive and adaptive chatbot to evaluate and accordingly, proceed for further assessment.

 ## Dataset
 The system uses the following data: